tskit-dev/tutorials/terminology_and_concepts.md

 :::{note}
 {ref}`Workarounds<msprime:sec_ancestry_multiple_chromosomes>` exist
-to represent a multi-chromosome genome as a tree sequence, but are not covered here
+to represent a multi-chromosome genome as a tree sequence, but are not covered here.
 :::
 ::::